 Example: Imagine you are performing a test migration and are tuning the migration process.
 It is vital at this stage that the configuration of the source Jira is not changed!
 You kindly ask the client not to alter the configuration of any projects that are being migrated, and they say “Ok”.
 In reality, the chances are quite high that they will make changes to the configuration of the source Jira.
 There are numerous reasons why it is likely that it will happen: the message hadn’t been delivered to all the administrators of Jira, there was a misunderstanding, or they just had to do it “because”.
 To decrease this risk, your better option is to rely on software instead of people.
 Restrict the number of Jira administrators and project administrators, check the audit log daily to make sure nothing is being changed.

 Another example is the final production migration — you have to make the source Jira read-only for the time of the migration even if the client asks you not to and promises not to add or edit issues.
 We were asked such things a couple of times, but we held our ground.
 The consequences can be catastrophic, and this is not the risk you want to take.
-So, apply read-only permission schemes and don’t trust the client if they tell you that they won’t make any changes.
+So, apply read-only permission schemes and thus prevent people from making expensive mistakes.

 What Could Go Wrong?

-So, what could happen if you relied on the client too much?
+So, what could happen if you didn’t provide enough support to help a client carry out their tasks?
 Nothing bad, in some cases.
 In other cases though, your schedule could be compromised because the client didn’t do what they had to.
 The migration results and/or deadlines can be put in danger.
 At the end of the day, you are responsible for this delay even if you think it is ‘their fault’.
 (We will get to the part of ‘Who to Blame’ at the bottom of this post).

 One great lesson we had with this kind of risk was the User Acceptance Testing.